 #4 Half Page (300×600):

-Half-page ad size gives you more elbow room to deliver your message across.
+Half-page ad size gives you more elbow room to deliver your message.
 As the ad takes more space, it’s a better shot to catch the attention and earn a click instantly.
-If you are taking a chance with banner advertising, this size could be your answer.
+If you are taking a chance with display advertising, this size could be your answer.

 #5 Large Mobile Banner (320×100):

 Large mobile banner ads fit comfortably on the screen without disturbing their surroundings.
 They’re smaller but can be a great choice for mobile devices.

 If you have a limited approach, it’s recommended to create graphics at least for the above-mentioned Google ad sizes.